 EIL Intercultural Learning is a well established, Irish-based organisation.
 Over the years we have built strong links with various communities, not-for-profit organisations and youth groups all over the Republic of Ireland and Northern Ireland.
 At a national level, EIL is also an active member of the National Youth Council of Ireland.

 The safety and wellbeing of participants is paramount in all our programmes.
-In particular child safety is the central tenet of all programmes where we are working with participants under 18 years of age.
-EIL in conjunction with Leargas and The Youth Council of Northern Ireland, has been at the centre of developing good practice guidelines for "Child Safety and Youth Exchange Programmes" in Ireland.
-This code of good practice has now been adopted by the Youth Programme of The European Union and is to be used in each of the 27 member states in the European Union.
+In particular, child safety is the central tenet of all programmes where we are working with participants under 18 years of age.
+EIL, in conjunction with Leargas and The Youth Council of Northern Ireland, has been at the centre of developing good practice guidelines for "Child Safety and Youth Exchange Programmes" in Ireland.
+This code of good practice has now been adopted by the Youth Programme of the European Union and is to be used in each of the 28 member states in the European Union.
 Copies of the guidelines are available upon request.
-As your organisation in Ireland, EIL provides 24 Hour 7 day emergency support, carefully recruited and trained language teachers and leaders by our partners schools and a local coordinator in all host communities.
+As your organisation in Ireland, EIL provides 24-Hour, 7-day emergency support, carefully recruited and trained language teachers and leaders by our partner schools and a local coordinator in all host communities.

 Past Participant Testimony

-Fiona who coordinates the EIL Study Abroad programmes would be more than happy to discuss with you your individual requirements and enable you to pick the programme that is right for you.
+Gillian, who coordinates the EIL Study Abroad programmes, would be more than happy to discuss your individual requirements and enable you to pick the programme that is right for you.
 We look forward to talking to you.